Now I love a homemade elderflower cordial however I am a huge fan of shrubs and this flower works so well in this drink.

 - 350 ml boiling water

-- After such time strain through a fine sieve and add the apple cider vinegar, pour into a large kilner jar.
-You can drink the shrub straight away but it is best enjoyed after a few weeks or up to 6 months after making.
+- After such time strain through a fine sieve and add the apple cider vinegar, pour into a large sterilised kilner jar.
+Put the jar in the fridge for at least 3 days before drinking.
 When you're ready to serve fill a glass with a 1/4 full of elderflower shrub and finish with cold sparkling water.
-Store in the fridge for up to 6 months.
+Store in the fridge for up to 3 months.